-We are currently enrolling patients in Phase 2 study designed to evaluate the activity and safety of IPI-145 in approximately 120 people with refractory indolent non-Hodgkin lymphoma (iNHL).
-By the end of 2013, we also expect to begin a Phase 3 clinical study of IPI-145 in approximately 300 people with relapsed/refractory chronic lymphocytic leukemia (CLL) or small lymphocytic lymphoma (SLL).
-These studies are supported by Phase 1 data reported at the 2013 American Society of Clinical Oncology (ASCO) Annual Meeting which showed that IPI-145 was well tolerated and clinically active in a broad range of malignancies, including iNHL and CLL.
+We are currently enrolling patients DYNAMO™, a Phase 2 study designed to evaluate the activity and safety of IPI-145 in approximately 120 people with refractory indolent non-Hodgkin lymphoma (iNHL) and DUO™, a Phase 3 clinical study of IPI-145 in approximately 300 people with relapsed/refractory chronic lymphocytic leukemia (CLL).
+These studies are supported by Phase 1 data reported at the 2013 American Society of Hematology (ASH) Annual Meeting which showed that IPI-145 was well tolerated and clinically active in a broad range of malignancies, including iNHL and CLL.
 These studies are part of DUETTS™, a worldwide investigation of IPI-145 in blood cancers.

-Additionally, we are continuing to explore the safety, activity and pharmacokinetics of IPI-145 in the expansion portion of a Phase 1, open-label, study in people with advanced blood cancers.
-The expansion cohorts include people with the following hematologic malignancies:
+We are also continuing to explore the broad potential of IPI-145 in the expansion portion of a Phase 1, open-label, study in people with a range of advanced blood cancers.

-We are also studying IPI-145 for the treatment of inflammatory diseases.
+Additionally, we are studying IPI-145 for the treatment of inflammatory diseases.
 We are conducting a Phase 2a, randomized, double-blind, placebo-controlled study of IPI-145 in approximately 30 people with mild, allergic asthma as well as a Phase 2 study of IPI-145 in approximately 300 adults with rheumatoid arthritis.